-NOTE THE FOLLOWING: The faculty and administration of Brooklyn College support an environment free from cheating and plagiarism.
+The faculty and administration of Brooklyn College support an environment free from cheating and plagiarism.
 Each student is responsible for being aware of what constitutes cheating and plagiarism and for avoiding both.
-The complete text of the CUNY Academic Integrity Policy and the Brooklyn College procedure for policy implementation can be found at www.brooklyn.cuny.edu/bc/policies.
 If a faculty member suspects a violation of academic integrity and, upon investigation, confirms that violation, or if the student admits the violation, the faculty member MUST report the violation.